venzo-mdu/venzo-recruitment/docs/multi-job-platform-plan.md

 7. **Update CandidateForm.js**:
    - Accept `job` prop with job details (including `salary_min`, `salary_max`)
    - Show warning if expected salary > `salary_max`
-   - Warning message: "Your CTC expectation is above ₹{salary_max} per annum.
-Please note that we are looking for candidates with ₹{salary_min} to ₹{salary_max} per annum."
+   - Warning message: "Your CTC expectation is above ₹{salary_max formatted} per annum.
+Please note that we are looking for candidates with ₹{salary_min formatted} to ₹{salary_max formatted} per annum.
+Applications with higher expectations may or may not be considered."
    - Include `job_id` in form submission

 8. **Update `/api/submit-candidate/route.js`**: